beshubh/writings/tech/scaling-messaging.md

 }
 ```

-`processBulkJob` function is called for each job that is queued when a bulk API call is received.
+`sendBulkMessagesJob` function is called for each job that is queued when a bulk API call is received.
 Its working is pretty simple
  - Find the job in database.
  - Fetch phone numbers from CSV URL
  - send message to each phone number.